zdennis/adobe-air-apps/cli-notify/README.markdown

 ## Running in development

-This is an Adobe AIR application that is being developed using [Middleman](http://middlemanapp.com/).
+This is an Adobe AIR application that is being developed using [Middleman](http://middlemanapp.com/) and [Ember.js](http://emberjs.com/).
 At minimum you need to have Ruby, RubyGems, and Bundler installed.
 With that you can run `bundle` in the project root to make sure you have middleman and its dependencies all set up.

 Next, it's expected that you have the Adobe AIR SDK downloaded and set up so the `adl` command is in your PATH.